 Our Justice and Accountability team is partnering with the UN Investigative Team to Promote Accountability for Crimes Committed by Da'esh/ISIL (UNITAD) to document and investigate individual crimes committed against Yezidis in both Iraq and Syria.
 This work is critical to building an evidence-base for eventual prosecution of ISIS members accused of war crimes against Yezidi survivors.

-While there have been efforts to charge these ISIS members with terrorism, there have been no attempts to charge them with war crimes against the Yezidis.
+While there have been international efforts to charge ISIS members with terrorism, there have been no attempts to charge them with war crimes against the Yezidis.
 Such charges would carry the deserved stigma of rape and sexual abuse of children.
 This stigma would bolster counter-extremism efforts and create a counter-narrative against ISIS's use of sexual slavery as a recruitment tool for foreign fighters.
-There is a critical need to collect evidence of these crimes, and to build cases.
+There is a critical need to collect evidence of these crimes to help prosecute offenders.

 This project has provided additional documentation in a DOCX file (projdoc.docx).